knative/func/docs/guides/commands.md

 ## `run`

 Runs the Function project locally in the container.
 If a container has not yet been created, prompts the user to run `func build`.
 The user may specify a path to the project directory using the `--path` or `-p` flag.
+The user may set an environment variable by using `--env` or `-e` flag, e.g. `-e VAR_NAME=VAR_VALUE`.
+To unset a variable dash `-` suffix is used, e.g. `-e VAR_NAME-`.

 Similar `kn` command: none.